Global Entrepreneur-in-Residence Program

 Global Entrepreneur-in-Residence and Harvard Business School grad Vivek Gupta (right), at a VDC fintech panel moderated by the Boston Globe’s Shirley Leung with the CEO’s of Putnam, State Street and Quantopian.

-Global Entrepreneurs-in-Residence are a select group of entrepreneurs like you who want to move to or remain in Boston after they graduate to grow a high potential company.
+Global Entrepreneurs-in-Residence are a select group of company founders, members of the leadership team or key early employees like you who want to move to or remain in Boston after they graduate to grow a high potential company.
 We make it possible for you to obtain a cap-exempt H-1B visa anytime during the year through your affiliation with UMass.

 You become affiliated with UMass by joining the Venture Development Center, and working part-time, as an employee of UMass or your company, furthering the mission of UMass by providing entrepreneurial faculty members, students, alumni as well as the broader community the expertise they need to turn their ideas into action.
 You spend the rest of the time growing your company with top-tier access to the Boston startup ecosystem.